 However, if there are instances where children deliberately and repeatedly break this rule then this will be considered a clear breach of the behaviour policy.
-This will be dealt with seriously and in line with any other breach of the behaviour policy and in accordance with the approaches outlined in full within this policy.
-If the behaviour is unmanageable then we will no longer be able to offer that child a place in school whilst social distancing measures need to be in place.
+This will be dealt with seriously and in line with any other breach of the behaviour policy and in accordance with the approaches outlined above within this policy.